brett-olsen/C64U-btn-HAT/README.md

 ---

 ***Congratulations!
-You have sucessfully setup the C64U-btn-HAT, I hope this eases some of the friction you might experience with the awesome, but very dense menus on your new Commodore C64 Ultimate =)***
+You have successfully setup the C64U-btn-HAT, I hope this eases some of the friction you might experience with the awesome, but very dense menus on your new Commodore C64 Ultimate =)***

 ---